 As the starting point for these works, he uses International surveillance camera images.
 The chilly, rigid and rational movies that are purely meant to capture criminal activities and other unwanted situations are frozen in time and converted into "works of art".
 The need to exercise control over reality and to transform "evil" into "good" is a common thread in Evert Bongers' work.
 The power of imagination is liberating and comforting.
 Evert Bongers himself calls it a quest for compassion.

 Inkjet prints, framed, 21x29,7 cm, 2020

 "Unmasked" is based on an armed robbery at

-By experimenting with facial composite sketches of murder suspects, he transforms these drawings in a photographic abstraction of lines and forms, in which these suspects come to life.
+By experimenting with facial composite sketches of murder suspects, he transforms these drawings in photographic abstractions, in which these suspects come to life.

-The abstracted persons appear to have been screened by a x-ray machine.
+The abstracted persons appear to have been screened by x-ray machines.

-The lines with which these murder suspects are reconstructed and which in the case of enlargement are reminiscent of DNA strands, are a metaphor for the complexity of the mind.
+The lines with which these murder suspects are reconstructed and which in the case of enlargement are reminiscent of DNA strands, are a metaphor for the complexity of body and mind.

-These abstractions are liberating, the reconstructed and unmasked persons are exposed.
+These abstractions are both liberating and comforting, the unmasked and reconstructed persons are exposed.

 Evert Bongers himself calls it a quest for